amatlack/amatlack.github.io/_posts/2018-10-02-understanding-engagement-empowerment.md

 ---
 layout: post
-title: Beyond engagement: What leaders need to know about empowering others
+title: Beyond engagement - What leaders need to know about empowering others
 excerpt: Empowering employees doesn't mean you won't need to manage them.
 But it does mean leaders need to think differently about their roles.
 categories: [Open leadership, Culture]
 ---